 On the edge of the park is the phenomenal Westfield shopping centre packed with the UK's best retailers, as well as countless restaurants, cinemas, bowling alleys and the country’s largest casino.
 Nearby is a top-notch theatre, a children’s story centre, a rooftop film club and numerous independent bars and restaurants that reflect the dynamic and creative community that live in the area.
 Just 15 minutes from London City Airport on the DLR and 20 minutes from Oxford Circus on the Tube, read on to find out why a day out in Stratford should definitely be on your London itinerary:

-1. Slide Down the ArcelorMittal Orbit
+1. Slide down the ArcelorMittal Orbit

 Opened in June, this red tower of twisted metal is the world’s tallest and longest tunnel slide.
 Created by Belgian artist Carsten Höller, this giant slide will transport you at speeds of about 15mph in a 40-second descent.
 If you're not brave enough to zoom down the slide, take the lift to the top of the ArcelorMittal Orbit, where its viewing platforms offer unrivalled vistas of London from the east.

-2. Queen Elizabeth Park Boat Tours
+2. Queen Elizabeth Park boat tours